coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-Hybrid-Benchmark/README.md

 To ensure completely unbiased and fair diagnostic training, I applied a statistical correction to the loss function (`nn.CrossEntropyLoss`).

-> 💡 **Why this mathematical weight matters?**
+> 💡 **Why this mathematical weight matters (How the 1.48x Penalty is Calculated)?**
-> Imagine an AI taking a 100-question multiple-choice exam where 80 questions happen to be "Entrance Wounds" and only 20 are "Exit Wounds."
-A lazy AI could simply guess "Entrance Wound" for every single question without studying at all, and it would still score a decent 80%.
+> Imagine an AI taking a 100-question exam where **80 questions are Entrance Wounds** and **only 20 are Exit Wounds**.
+A lazy AI could simply guess "Entrance" for every single question without studying at all, and it would still score a deceptive 80%.
 >
+> To balance the scales in this hypothetical exam, we must mathematically make the rarer questions more valuable: since Entrance wounds outnumber Exit wounds by **4 to 1 (80:20)**, misclassifying a rare Exit wound should carry a **4.0x higher penalty**.
+>
+> **Applying this to my actual dataset:**
+> My real-world training set contains **773 Entrance Wounds** and **538 Exit Wounds**.
+To find the exact fair penalty, I calculated the inverse ratio of the classes:
+>
+> $$\text{Penalty Weight for Exit Wounds} = \frac{773 \text{ (Entrance Images)}}{538 \text{ (Exit Images)}} \approx 1.48$$
+>
-> To prevent this "lazy guessing strategy," I introduced a mathematical penalty system.
-By assigning a **1.48x higher penalty weight** whenever the model misclassifies a scarcer exit wound, the AI is severely punished for ignoring the minority class.
+> By assigning this precise **1.48x higher penalty weight** whenever the model misclassifies a scarcer exit wound, the AI is effectively punished for ignoring the minority class.
 This actively forces the artificial brain to study the unique, subtle morphological features of both wound types with equal clinical importance.
 ---

 ## 🔬 External Validation Cohort (GuWID-UnB Dataset)